Robotics-Club-IIT-BHU/Robotics-Camp-2023/Phase2 - Week1/Logistic Regression/readme.md

 <br>
 Logistic Regression is a classification algorithm that classifies between two linearly seprabale classes.

-**What is linearly seprabale class ?**
+**What is linearly seprabale classes ?**
 <br>
-We say they're separable if there's a classifier whose decision boundary separates the positive objects from the negative ones.
+We say classes are separable if there's a classifier whose decision boundary separates the positive objects from the negative ones.
 If such a decision boundary is a linear function of the features, we say that the classes are linearly separable.

   ![image](https://github.com/Robotics-Club-IIT-BHU/Robotics-Camp-2023/assets/98597396/72b64a85-40f8-46eb-a4e9-bc5744071326)
   <br>